Challenged by electric cars, Brembo aims to put the brakes on noise

 Founded in 1961 in a small workshop near the northern Italian city, the family-owned company believes an acquisition is the answer so it can expand into digital devices and keep pace with changes in how cars are designed and used.

 Brembo is not alone.
-German auto parts maker ZF Friedrichshafen, for example, bought U.S. rival Wabco for over $7 billion this year to strengthen its expertise in autonomous-driving technologies.
+German auto parts maker ZF Friedrichshafen, for example, bought U.S. rival Wabco (WBC.N) for over $7 billion this year to strengthen its expertise in autonomous-driving technologies.

 “Cars will be more and more a service,” Tiraboschi said.
 “People will look less and less into performance.
 A bulb’s light is either on or off, all electric engines will immediately release they power.”